metomi/rose/sphinx/api/rosie-web.rst

    Return a list of suites matching one or more search terms.

    :arg str prefix: Repository prefix.
-   :param list search: List of queries in the same format as
+   :param list s: List of queries in the same format as
       :http:get:`(str:prefix)/query`
    :param string format: Desired return format (``json`` or ``None``).
    :param flag all_revs: Switch on searching older revisions of current suites